ikosmidis/brglm2/README.md

 present.
 An approximate 95% interval for the latter odds ratio is (1.4, 51.7) providing evidence of association between `NV` and `HG` while controlling for `PI` and `EH`.
-Note here that, the maximum likelihood estimate of the odds ratio is not as useful as the the `correction*` estimate, because it is  + ∞ with an infinite standard error (see previous section).
+Note here that, the maximum likelihood estimate of the odds ratio is not as useful as the `correction*` estimate, because it is  + ∞ with an infinite standard error (see previous section).